 Companies are obviously collecting more and more information from and about their customers.
 However, are all companies taking the necessary steps to protect the information?
 Data breaches have become an all-too-common event.
 One report identified 855 separate data loss incidents in 2011 alone.

 If your personal or financial information has been placed at risk due to a security breach incident, you may be entitled to pursue a claim for compensation against the company responsible.
-In order to determine whether you may have a case, you need to retain experienced, qualified legal counsel at the earliest opportunity.
+In order to determine whether you may have a case, you need to speak with an attorney.

 Contact Heygood, Orr & Pearson for your free case evaluation and to learn more about your legal right to compensation.
 You can reach us by calling toll-free at 1-877-446-9001, or by following the link to our free contact form located on this page.